 In the past, when we have encountered a use case that hits the worst-case scenario, we have worked around by creating a cluster with:

-- Relatively large number of Core (On-Demand) nodes (sufficient for running the workload)
+- A relatively large number of Core (On-Demand) nodes (sufficient for running the workload)

 - Some additional Auto-Scaled nodes configured in 100% Spot mode